 (Pocket-lint) - Apple's Messages app offers multiple methods of inputting iMessages from handwritten notes to Apple Watch's Digital Touch feature.
-Users are also able to react to individual messages and customise how the receiver sees the messages you send.
+Users are also able to react to individual messages, reply to specific messages, and customise how the receiver sees the messages you send.

-One of the most exciting features in Messages is the App Store integration though - introduced in iOS 10 a few years ago.
+One of the most exciting features in Messages is the App Store integration though - introduced in iOS 10 several years ago.
 This feature allows you to download third-party apps and share information from them without having to leave the Messages app at all, whether that's scanning a document or sharing your location.

 Here is how to access, download and install iMessage apps, along with the best ones to download.

 How to download, install and manage iMessage apps